Butter vs Ghee

 As a conclusion, I would rather use Ghee when it comes to cooking but I do love the creamy taste of butter when heat is not a concern.

-This blog was written by Health Coach Mathew Tonks.
+This blog was written by Health and Nutrition Coach Mathew Tonks.